 In most Pennsylvania public schools, orchestra electives begin in third grade.
 That means that the average student doesn’t formally pick up an instrument until age eight.
 Is it possible to start learning an instrument younger than that?
 Yes!
 In fact, at Learning Allegro, we’ve […]

 For a decade, Learning Allegro has been offering group music classes for toddlers — and from time to time, someone will ask us, “Does music really make a difference at THAT age?”
-It’s a valid question!
-After all, the average two-year-old can barely talk, struggles to […]

 What do you do when your child is taking music lessons, but you don’t consider yourself a “musical person?”
 How can you make sure your child is truly progressing?
 Miss Haleigh returns to the Learning Allegro Blog to tackle this common question.
+I grew […]